honeycombio/refinery/config.md

 ### `Compression`

-Compression is the compression algorithm to use when sending OTel metrics.

-The compression algorithm to use when sending metrics to Honeycomb.
+Compression is the compression algorithm to use when sending OpenTelemetry metrics to Honeycomb.

 `gzip` is the default and recommended value.
 In rare circumstances, compression costs may outweigh the benefits, in which case `none` may be used.